kaltura/kaltura-player-js/docs/advertising.md

 `response:Array<string>` - List of XMLs, each one specifies a VAST 2.0 document to be used as the ads response instead of making a request via an ad tag url.
 `bumper:boolean` - Specifies whether the is a bumper. `false` by default.

-All the options above works together, means the application may use and mix them in a single `advertising` object.
+All the options above works together, means the application may use and mix them in the same `advertising` object.
 Here's a sample:

 ```ecmascript 6